1101101011/PUPSCHED/README.md

 # PUPSCHED

-This repository contains the code and resources for the **PUP SANJUAN Accreditation Website**, designed to handle file server management for accreditation purposes at **Polytechnic University of the Philippines - San Juan Campus**.
+This repository contains the code and resources for the **PUP SANJUAN SCHEDULING SYSTEM**, designed to handle faculty scheduling management at **Polytechnic University of the Philippines - San Juan Campus**.

 ## Table of Contents